 A standard leasing contract, such as contract hire or operating lease, is one of the most straight-forward financing options available.
-Once you have agreed on the terms with your dealer, a lease consists of monthly payments on your vehicle for a fixed period of time.
+Once you have agreed on the terms, a lease consists of monthly payments on your vehicle for a fixed period of time.
 You are essentially renting the vehicle but are covering the cost over the term rather than paying it all up front.

 Leases are becoming increasingly popular, in part because of their flexibility.
 It is not just in the model you choose as financing and lease conditions can be customised when you agree on a contract, depending on your requirements.
 For example, there are options when it comes to the initial deposit, monthly payments, contract length, and mileage limits.